jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 ---
 layout: post
-title: A Line for a Leetcode Problem
+title: A Sentence for a Leetcode Problem
 modified:
 categories:
 excerpt: